Qualified surveyors covering Hatherleigh and the north Devon countryside

 Survey pricing in EX21 is based on the property's purchase price and overall size.
 For a terraced property in Hatherleigh at around the EX21 average of £218,083, a Level 2 survey starts from approximately £400.
 For a semi-detached property at around £295,364, fees typically fall in the £450-£550 range.
 Detached properties at the EX21 average of £384,896 generally attract fees of £550-£700 depending on size and complexity.

 After the inspection, the written report is prepared and delivered to you electronically, typically within two to three working days.
 The report includes the RICS condition ratings, written descriptions of all significant findings, recommendations for specialist investigation where needed, and guidance on matters to raise with your solicitor.
-Our inspectors are available by phone or email to discuss the report once you've had a chance to read it.
+Our inspectors are available by phone or email to discuss the report once you have had a chance to read it.

 Choose from available dates in our diary.
 We typically survey within five to seven working days of booking, with faster slots available when timing is critical.